HardisonCo/.github/international/cuba/cu-health/hms-oms/index.md

 ## Integration Points

-This document outlines how HMS-OMS is integrated with cu_Health systems in Cuba.
+This document outlines how HMS-OMS is integrated with cu-health systems in Cuba.